 Our goal is to apply our surface and subsurface mapping skills to improve our clients’ bottom lines and reduce their risks.

-CHW’s surveying and mapping team incorporate existing and emerging technology to identify, characterize, and map underground utility facilities throughout the project development process.
+CHW’s surveying and mapping team incorporates existing and emerging technology to identify, characterize, and map underground utility facilities throughout the project development process.
 This aspect of the design phase of building and construction helps manage the risks associated with unexpected encounters with underground utilities.
 Engineers can design the most efficient systems and reduce overall project costs by utilizing the most accurate utility mapping and information on the existing utilities using the Subsurface Utility Engineering support services.